yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 === /etc/ppp/options.pptp ===

-This file was provided by the ''pptp'' package, and works as-is.
+This file is provided by the ''pptp'' package, and works as-is.
 It sets the options for all tunnels initiated from your router.

 ## valid as of RC5